Skip to content

 Food is provided throughout the placement (including weekends).
 It is important that participants inform us about special dietary requirements before of their placement, as food is organised ahead of the projects.
 Volunteers take part in food preparation and all other domestic tasks at the camp.

-Travel insurance
+Travel and travel insurance

-Participants organising their own travel insurance for the duration of the placement.
+Our volunteers organise their own travel to the meeting point at Langidalur in Thórsmörk (See our Volunteer Guide).
+Participants organise their own travel insurance for the duration of the placement.

 If you would like to join us, please complete the application form.